wangeddie67/isa_manim/docs/docs/0-introductions/02-animation-apis.md

 ::: isa_manim.isa_scene.isa_data_flow.IsaDataFlow.function_call

-To reduce the coding complexity, `function_call` provides the capacity to perform the functionality.
+`function_call` provides the capacity to perform the functionality.
 If one callable function has been provided to the function unit through option `func_callee` and all the argument element units have assigned value (`elem_value`), `function_call` performs the functionality by calling `func_callee` with value from all `args`.
-An example is as below:
+An example is shown below:

 ``` python
 mbytes = 4